| |

 afterword by Josef Zumr

-aristocrat and favorite of the Kaiser.
-Having become the "lowliest worm" at the hands of his deceased wife
+into madness of Prince Sternenhoch, the German Empire’s foremost aristocrat and favorite of Kaiser “Willy.”
+Having become the “lowliest worm” at the

-with a humor that is as darkly comical as it is obscene.
-This volume, the first of Klíma's work to
+perversions.
+Klíma explores here the paradoxical nature of pure spirituality with a humor that is as dark as it is obscene.
+This volume

-appear in English translation, also includes his notorious screed "My Autobiography."
+also includes his notorious text “My Autobiography.”

 The non-conformist work of Ladislav Klíma has almost always shocked, has often incited scandal, but has hardly ever left us indifferent.